 Alström Syndrome is a rare hereditary genetic disorder first described by C.H.
 Alström in Sweden in 1959.
-We currently have identified nearly 900 individuals with Alström Syndrome in fifty four different countries and maintain an ongoing patient and genetic ALMS1 mutation registry.
 Alström Syndrome can affect people of all nationalities, ethnic groups, and races.
+We currently have identified approximately 986 individuals with Alström Syndrome in sixty four different countries and maintain an ongoing patient and genetic ALMS1 mutation database.

 The Alström Syndrome Handbook is now available.